Kentucky Eminent Domain Attorneys

 Sever Walker Padgitt Team Photo

-At Sever Walker Padgitt, we pride ourselves on the expertise and dedication of our team.
 Get to know the faces behind the firm and discover the depth of knowledge and commitment that drives us to achieve the best possible outcomes for you.

 How Sever Walker Padgitt Can Help You In Kentucky

-We have provided legal advice to hundreds of clients involving takings both big and small.
+We have provided legal advice to hundreds of clients involving takings, both big and small.
+In our experience, the condemning authority (entity taking your land) rarely considers all of the damages that the landowner has suffered.
 Our goal is to ensure that you are fully compensated for the physical taking of your land.
-In our experience, the condemning authority (entity taking your land) rarely considers all of the damages that the landowner has suffered.

-Our team is here to defend landowners threatened by eminent domain and will fight hard to protect your rights.
+Sever Walker Padgitt is here to defend landowners threatened by eminent domain and will fight hard to protect your rights.

 Contact Us

-Before going alone against the State let us give you our opinion.
-It is our pledge that we will provide a free case review for any individual or business facing eminent domain or condemnation.
-Contact us now at 888-318-3761
+Let us share our expertise before you take this case on by yourself.
+We pledge to provide a free case review for any individual or business facing eminent domain or condemnation.

 * Disclaimer: Form submission doesn’t constitute a client-attorney relationship/contract.